Francine Laden, ScD

 Sara Gillooly, MPH

-Sara Gillooly is Research Assistant in the Department of Environmental Health at the Harvard T.H.
+Sara Gillooly is a Research Coordinator in the Department of Environmental Health at the Harvard T.H.
 Chan School of Public Health.
 She has wide-ranging fieldwork experience in various aspects of indoor and ambient outdoor air quality research, as well as qualitative research experience utilizing participatory methods.
 She is responsible for preparation and implementation of the sampling campaign for environmental data collection in the HOME study, coordination with project partners and laboratories, data entry and management, and assistance with quality control and data analysis efforts.
 Sara is the Fieldwork Leader for Project 2: HOME.

 Jose Vallarino, MS